streamx-dev/streamx-ingestion-php/README.md

 // The Publisher enables you to retrieve the channel schema (as Json String) by invoking the following method:
 $pagesPublisher->fetchSchema();

-// You can also check the availability of the Ingestion Service, by calling the below method that returns true or false:
-$pagesPublisher->isIngestionServiceAvailable();
 ```

 # Installation